 Travelling with your Beagle

-Long journeys can be just as stressful for animals as they are for humans.
-Before you travel, check on the temperature and humidity at your destination, which may be quite different from that at home and could be unsuitable for your hound.
+Long journeys can be as stressful for animals as they are for humans.
+Before travelling, research the temperature and humidity at your destination, as these may differ significantly from home conditions and could be unsuitable for your hound.

 • Lead & pooper scooper or waste bags